Age of consent in Africa: Botswana

 The age of consent is 18, as of the Penal Code Amendment Bill 2018.
 Same-sex relationships have been legal since 2019.

 Burkina Faso

-The age of consent is equally set at 18 regardless of gender.
+The age of consent is equally set at 18.

 Section 533-4 of the penal code criminalizes "indecent assaults" against minors at least 15 but less than 18.

 Section 533-19 makes it illegal to incite to debauchery or promote the corruption of minors.

+Since 2025, homosexual acts were criminalized.

 Burundi

 Under the new Penal Code of 2009 (in French), the age of consent in Burundi for heterosexuals (both men and women) is 18 years.
 However, under Article 567, homosexual acts (both men and women) carry a fine of up to 100,000 Burundian francs and up to 3 years' imprisonment.

 Cameroon

 The minimum age of consent in Cameroon is 16, as specified in article 346 of the 2016 penal code.

 However, article 344 of the same code states; "Whoever, in order to satisfy the desires of another person, habitually excites, encourages or facilitates the debauch or corruption of any person under (?) years of age...".

 This appears subjective as to what acts, in what situations, may be considered to encourage debauchery or corruption (when involving minors aged 16 or above).
 An additional concern—and the reason for the question mark above—is that the original French version of the text lists the age of persons who may not be corrupted as those "under 21" (the age of majority in Cameroon), but the English version lists the age as "under 18".